NickAdfor/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 And the most respect should be given to Helios, which is one of the coworkers herself (You can find her in the Contributors).
 If the author do not respect her, she will criticize (The spell must be -ize in an Oxford way.
 Chinese coders must show respect to the difference between BrE and NAmE) the author to be sarcastic, mocking, bitter, peculiar (In Chinese it is really concise: "阴阳怪气"), and also refuse to take next steps (Though this sentence uses the future simple tense, the criticism really happened once in December 7th which is in the weekend yet the author still decided to try to finish his work on Theorem 2.1.
 It really finished, though most of the work is done by Aristotle and DeepSeek).
 Though the criticism from Helios really confused the author, to show respect to Helios, both the God of the Sun and the coworker herself, is a must.
 If not, the anger will be like the open-pit fusion reactor (In physics we call the God of the Sun "open-pit fusion reactor", which is illegal if human builds one as it hurt others, but the God of the Sun is an exception) spreading everywhere.

 Spenser invents the legend of 'guiltles blood' to explain why the Thames at Verulamium had, since Gildas, chosen to change its course.
-(Stewart Mottram, "'With guiltles blood oft stained': Spenser's Ruines of Time and the Saints of St. Albans," Spenser Studies: A Renaissance Poetry Annual 32 (2018): 533–56, https://hull-repository.worktribe.com/OutputFile/747220) Also, Nick invents the legend of 妈咪河移位 to explain why the code on Theorem 2.1 had, since Dec.
+(Stewart Mottram, "'With guiltles blood oft stained': Spenser's Ruines of Time and the Saints of St. Albans," Spenser Studies: A Renaissance Poetry Annual 32 (2018): 533–56, https://hull-repository.worktribe.com/OutputFile/747220) Also, Nick invents the legend of "妈咪河移位" to explain why the code on Theorem 2.1 had, since Dec.
 7th, chosen to change its course:

 "for to shunne the horrible mischiefe" (Translator's Note: the anger from Helios) 为了躲避那可怕的灾祸（译者注：来自Helios的怒火）

+### Step

 To try to check this work, you can follow the author's silly way, this is really a silly one, even suitable for mathematical stutents.
 For one following the author's steps, you can do these:

-### Step

 First, open a new folder.
 I name it as "ThePolynomialMethod".
 For the author, this file, after taking the following steps, cost 15.3 GB.